 The biggest advantage of cord cutting and cable alternatives, other than simplicity, is typically the cost savings.
 The average cable TV subscriber shells out $120 every month, getting close to $1500 per year.
 That’s on top of nearly $1000 for a high-speed Internet connection, meaning $2500 for both every year.
 Cutting the cord can put the burden of your content primarily on just the online connection, saving serious money, even if you have to pay for a monthly subscription or two… it is still cheaper than cable TV.

 Cutting the cord also makes navigating all the content much easier thanks to the satellite/cable alternatives.
 What used to be known as surfing the channels is now arduous, since there are hundreds of them.
 You also only see what’s playing now or coming up shortly.
 On the other hand, Netflix shows you everything they have, right now.
 You can search by genre, actors, titles, and other factors.
 Once you watch a few things, Netflix will even start making suggestions that are related content, including shows you might never have heard of.

 You can watch streaming services on gaming consoles, tablets, laptops, and even smartphones.
 It’s possible to sneak in a few moments of your latest show on your desktop at work.
 Also, rough conditions interrupting the cable or satellite TV signals is a thing of the past.

-Without further adieu, Get rid of cable provides information about 17 alternatives to cable TV that you should explore if you want to be a cord cutter:
+Without further adieu, Get rid of cable provides information about 17 alternatives to cable TV that you should explore if you want to be a cord cutter::

 1) Amazon Prime Video:

 If you already have a subscription to Amazon Prime for shopping discounts, then you already also have access to this service.
 Use it to reduce how many monthly subscriptions you have, including cable TV.
 Amazon Prime Video features classic TV shows and movies, along with a rotating lineup of new releases.
 They also have a handful of Amazon Original Series that they are constantly growing.
 You can even add premium options to your Amazon Prime account like Showtime, HBO, and more.

 2) CBS All Access: